25+ LinkedIn Connection Message Templates That Get Accepted

 Detailed experience: Add recent roles with descriptions.
 Empty profiles look suspicious and reduce trust.

 Recommendations: Request 3-5 recommendations from colleagues.
-Social proof significantly increases connection acceptance rates.
+Social proof makes people more comfortable accepting your request.

 Active engagement: Post or comment regularly.
 Active profiles appear more credible and professional.